Third in a series

 Sapin reported that at this time debate was raging between the “outcome” and the “process” people.
 “The process people say outcomes are too difficult to measure and interpret correctly; one should only compare outcomes of cases of comparable severity and one should also take into account all of the intervening variables (e.g. patient compliance, income level, lifestyle) which cannot be controlled by the provider and yet will affect the outcomes.

 “On the other hand, the outcome people say don’t bother to assess process because many processes do not correlate well with outcomes and some may even lead to bad outcomes.
 The safety and efficacy of many of the things we do to and for patients have never been scientifically validated,” Sapin said in his 1983 presentation to the Board of Directors, “Historical Perspectives on Quality of Care.”

-In 1973 as Rubin tested and refined his method, Jim Vohs, KP’s CEO, set up the KP board of directors’ Subcommittee on Correlation of Quality of Care and established a new department to focus on quality.
-Vohs also established the Interregional Quality Assurance Committee (IRQAC), with quality representation from all KP regions.
+In 1973 as Rubin tested and refined his method, Jim Vohs, Kaiser Permanente’s CEO, set up the Kaiser Permanente board of directors’ Subcommittee on Correlation of Quality of Care and established a new department to focus on quality.
+Vohs also established the Interregional Quality Assurance Committee (IRQAC), with quality representation from all Kaiser Permanente regions.